British Steam merchant

 |Notes on event|

 At 21.03 hours on 17 March 1942 the unescorted Allende (Master Thomas James Williamson) was hit on the starboard side amidships by one torpedo from U-68 about 18 miles south of Cape Palmas, Liberia.
-Six crew members were lost.
-The master, 30 crew members and two gunners abandoned ship in two lifeboats and were questioned by the Germans before the U-boat fired a coup de grâce at 22.28 hours.
+Five crew members on watch below were lost.
+The master, 30 crew members and seven gunners abandoned ship in two lifeboats and were questioned by the Germans before the U-boat fired a coup de grâce at 22.28 hours.
 The G7a torpedo hit aft and caused her to sink by the stern within five minutes.
-The survivors made landfall at Tabou, French Ivory Coast and were interned by the Vichy French authorities at Bobo Dioulasso and Bamako.
+The survivors made landfall at Tabou, French Ivory Coast and were interned for four months by the Vichy French authorities at Bobo Dioulasso and Bamako.
+Two crew members died of illness during the internment and another shortly after being released.

 If you can help us with any additional information on this vessel then please contact us.